Shaed: History

 Twin siblings Max and Spencer Ernst grew up in Silver Spring, Maryland, and showed an interest in music from a very young age.
 In middle school, they and some friends formed a rock band called Upslide.
-Upslide performed locally in the Washington, D.C., area for several years, which eventually led the twins to attract the attention of a New York-based management company, Magus Entertainment, who secured them a publishing deal with Cherry Lane Music.
+Upslide performed locally in the Washington metropolitan area for several years, which eventually led the twins to attract the attention of a New York-based management company, Magus Entertainment, who secured them a publishing deal with Cherry Lane Music.
 While attending Gonzaga College High School, they formed a pop duo called Trust Fall and began touring other parts of the country.
-Max and Spencer met Chelsea Lee in 2007 while they were performing at the 9:30 Club, a club in Washington DC.
+Max and Spencer met Chelsea Lee in 2007 while they were performing at the 9:30 Club, a club in Washington D.C.

 Around 2009, Chelsea signed as a solo artist with Atlantic Records.
-The same year, Max announced his homosexuality to his brother, which was a great liberation for him.
+The same year, Max announced his homosexuality to his brother.
 In 2010, Chelsea and Spencer both began a romantic relationship.

-At the end of high school, the Ernst twins deferred attending college in hopes of getting a record deal with Epic Records.
-The deal ultimately fell through, and they both went to the University of Maryland in the spring.
+Following high school, the Ernst twins deferred attending college in hopes of getting a record deal with Epic Records.
+The deal ultimately fell through, and they both went to the University of Maryland, College Park in the spring.
 While attending college, the twins formed a folk rock duo called The Walking Sticks.
 The Walking Sticks released their debut EP World So Bright on June 27, 2012, when the twins were in their senior year of college.
 The songs on the album were all recorded live, and featured an acoustic roots rock sound.